 Any change that happens to the system is captured as an event.
-Changes such as subscription creation or payment successful are considered as events.
+These include changes relating to customers, subscriptions, plans, addons and coupons.

 For a better integration between Chargebee and your application, Chargebee provides you with webhooks.
 When configured, a webhook is used to send out an event notification to your service.

 Once you've configured the URL, Chargebee will post the event as a JSON to your webhook URL.
 For example, if a "subscription_activated" event occurs, then a notification is sent to the specified URL.
 You can configure webhook alerts to keep track of any events relating to your subscriptions, plans, addons and coupons.

 When your application need to know and act upon certain events when they occur in your Chargebee account such as an account being canceled or a payment that failed, you can use webhooks to notify you.
 Webhook notifications are usually posted real-time, so you will receive notifications as soon the events occur.

 Here's a list of event types that currently generates webhooks.